jrichardsz-software-architect-tools/t-rext/readme.md

 Or [this](https://github.com/jrichardsz-software-architect-tools/t-rext/wiki/Execute#for-windows-developers) for windows users

 - That's all!
-You must see an html report in the main folder:
+You should see an html report in the main folder:

 ![https://i.ibb.co/4RGbgjx/success-report.png](https://i.ibb.co/4RGbgjx/success-report.png)